CALL US FREE ON

 Lake Yamanaka, 2 nights

 This morning we head to Fuji-Hakone-Izu National Park, famous for its hot springs and views of what is easily Japan’s most iconic image, Mount Fuji.
 Our first stop is Lake Ashi, a crater lake formed over 200,000 years ago.
 We board our boat for a short cruise on this beautiful lake before taking a cable car into the Owakudani Valley.
 The result of a volcanic eruption over 3,000 years ago, the area is still active with many sulphur vents and bubbling hot springs.
 We continue our journey through picturesque landscapes to the area known as Fuji Five Lakes, a UNESCO World Heritage Site.
-Our home for the next two nights is the Fuji Marriott Hotel Lake Yamanaka.
+Our home for the next two nights is the Fuji Marriott Hotel Lake Yamanaka or the Hotel de Yama, Lake Ashi.
 After settling into our accommodation, there is free time to relax before we dine together in the hotel’s restaurant.

 Included meals: